amaloraini/low_resource_t2s/README.md

 * `Japanese_Text2SQL_FT_and_Inference.ipynb` – end-to-end pipeline for Japanese (MultiSpider-JA).
 * `Vietnamese_Text2SQL_FT_and_Inference.ipynb` – end-to-end pipeline for Vietnamese (MultiSpider-VI).
 * Evaluation and normalization scripts (EM normalizer ablation and official Spider Exact Set Match evaluation are included as cells at the end of each notebook).
-* A 149-entry dataset-audit spreadsheet identifying translation errors in the Ar-Spider dataset.
+* A 149-entry dataset-audit spreadsheet identifying translation errors in the Ar-Spider dataset (15 in the development set, 134 in the training set).

+The official repository for the paper is https://github.com/amaloraini/low_resource_t2s.

 ## Pre-trained Adapters